Last Updated: January 3, 2020

 - federal court decisions

 Is the author alive or dead?
-If the author has died, what year did he/she die?
+If dead, what year did the author die?

 Questions about the work